BOOK WITH CONFIDENCE DISCOVER WHY NOW IS THE PERFECT TIME TO BOOK

 What makes Star Clippers different?

 The ships are working sailing vessels, not cruise ships with sails for decoration.
-The engines run when the wind drops, but the fleet relies on canvas for propulsion wherever conditions allow.
-On board, the atmosphere reflects the scale - with fewer than 230 guests, service is personal, the public spaces feel genuinely uncrowded, and there's no particular pressure to do anything.
+The engines run when there is not enough wind, but the fleet sails wherever conditions allow.
+Onboard, the atmosphere reflects the scale, with fewer than 230 guests, personal service, uncrowded public spaces and no pressure to do anything at all.
 There are no production shows or formal evenings.
-The social life centres on the Tropical Bar and Piano Bar, and in port, local musicians occasionally come aboard in place of scheduled entertainment.
+Social life centres on the Tropical Bar and Piano Bar, and in port, local musicians may occasionally come aboard in place of scheduled entertainment.

 On Deck